Mohammed Abdallah

 Mariela Nagle

-Facilitator and Curator
+Community Facilitator & Curator

-Mariela facilitates and coordinates community programs, particularly when related to educational tools that are multi-generational.
-She also cares for Spore´s library, in both acquisitions and programs.
+Mariela facilitates and coordinates community programs, and publications particularly when related to educational tools that are multi-generational.
+She also cares for Spore’s library, in both acquisitions and programs.
 As a curator of alternative educational and publishing projects that focus on inclusion and intercultural understanding, Mariela has worked with books and other narrative formats to connect people from different backgrounds to build up new relationships.
 She founded the bookstore Mundo Azul in Berlin, which is specialized on international children’s literature, mostly from small publishing houses from all over the world.

 Serkan Sabanuc